 A credit hour is the unit by which an institution may measure its instruction.
 The number of credit hours assigned to a course is usually defined by the number of hours per week in class and the number of weeks in the session.
-One credit hour is usually assigned to a class that meets at least 50 minutes a week over a period of a semester, quarter, or term; in laboratory, field work, drawing, music, practical arts, physical education, or similar type of instruction, one credit hour is assigned for a session that meets 2 or 3 hours a week for a semester, quarter, or term.
-Quarter credit hours and semester credit hours are the two most common systems of measuring course work.
+One credit hour is usually assigned to a class that meets at least 50 minutes a week over a period of a semester, quarter, or term; in laboratory, field work, drawing, music, practical arts, physical education, or similar type of instruction, one credit hour is assigned for a semester credit hours are the two most common systems of measuring course work.
 Institutions on the trimester plan generally use the semester credit hour system.
 Courses offered in a calendar other than semester or quarter, including summer sessions, may be measured in term credit hours or stated in semester credit hours or quarter credit hours.